ooni/ooni.org/content/lepidopter/lepidopter.md

 ## Using the Win32DiskImager program
 ![Win32DiskImager window](/lepidopter/Win32DiskImager.png)

 0. Download the
    [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) utility.
 1. Assuming that you have downloaded already Lepidopter image if not, you should first [Download Lepidopter Raspberry Pi image] (#download-lepidopter-raspberry-pi-image:7565a061641bd1e599d91e306fc304d1)
-2. Extract the image file from the downloaded .xz file, so you now have "lepidopter.img".
+2. Extract the image file from the downloaded .xz file, so you now have "lepidopter-alpha-armel.img".
 3. Insert the SD card into your SD card reader and check what drive letter it was assigned.
 You can easily see the drive letter (for example G:) by looking in the left column of Windows Explorer.
 You can use the SD Card slot (if you have one) or a cheap Adapter in a USB slot.
-4. Download the Win32DiskImager utility (it is also a zip file).
+4. Download the Win32DiskImager utility (it is a zip file).
 You can run this from a USB drive.
 Win32DiskImager screen
 5. Extract the executable from the zip file and run the Win32DiskImager utility; you may need to run the utility as Administrator!
 Right-click on